geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 3DL2 or anything.
 Yeah, like reading 20 counters is going to be free, basically.

 ##### **Nimlgen** [[00:12:24](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=744)]
 It's not 20.
-I mean...
+I mean..

 ##### **Geohot** [[00:12:27](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=747)]
 How many is it?

 ##### **Nimlgen** [[00:12:28](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=748)]
-Some of them are...
-Depending on the counter, but some of them are like...
+Some of them are..
+Depending on the counter, but some of them are like..
 Tracked per seamed.

 ##### **Geohot** [[00:12:37](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=757)]
 So, a bunch of them.
 Some of them are what?
 Tracked per seamed.